 Click Run to start the analysis.
 GenePattern sends the analysis job to the GenePattern server and displays the Job Status page.
 After a few moments, GenePattern changes the status icon from running to complete and displays the analysis results.

 To examine the results of the ComparativeMarkerSelection analysis, run the ComparativeMarkerSelectionViewer:

 Click the icon next to the all_aml_train.comp.marker.odf results file to display a menu of the commands you can use to work with the file.

 From the menu, select ComparativeMarkerSelectionViewer.

 GenePattern displays the ComparativeMarkerSelectionViewer parameters.
 The comparative marker selection filename parameter is automatically set to the all_aml_train.comp.marker.odf results file.

-For the dataset filename parameter, click the Specify URL radio button and select the file that you analyzed using the ComparativeMarkerSelection module: ftp://ftp.broadinstitute.org/pub/genepattern/datasets/all_aml/all_aml_train.res.
+For the dataset filename parameter, click the Add Path or URL button and select the file that you analyzed using the ComparativeMarkerSelection module: ftp://ftp.broadinstitute.org/pub/genepattern/datasets/all_aml/all_aml_train.res.